-LOS ANGELES • A small asteroid or comet that has been spotted racing through our solar system may have come from elsewhere in the galaxy, space scientists in the United States say, possibly marking the first such interstellar visitor observed from Earth.
+LOS ANGELES (REUTERS) - A small asteroid or comet that has been spotted racing through our solar system may have come from elsewhere in the galaxy, United States (US) space scientists say, possibly marking the first such interstellar visitor observed from Earth.

 The mystery object, so far known only as A/2017 U1, was discovered earlier this month by a researcher using a sophisticated telescope system at the University of Hawaii that continually scans the universe for such phenomenon.

-"We have been waiting for this day for decades," said Dr Paul Chodas, manager of the National Aeronautics and Space Administration's Centre for Near Earth Object Studies at the Jet Propulsion Laboratory in Pasadena, California.
+"We have been waiting for this day for decades," said Paul Chodas, manager of the National Aeronautics and Space Administration's Center for Near Earth Object Studies at the Jet Propulsion Laboratory in Pasadena, California.

-Astronomers were urgently tracking A/2017 U1 with telescopes as it made its journey through our solar system, hoping to use the data to confirm the object's interstellar origins and learn what they can about its composition.
+Astronomers were urgently tracking A/2017 U1 with telescopes as it makes its journey through our solar system, hoping to use that data to confirm the object's interstellar origins and learn what they can about its composition.